 Finally, Nuwara Eliya Bale Bazaar is a good market where to spend a couple of hours shopping.
 Prices are so good that this should be considered one of the top things to do in Sri Lanka.
 Goods to look for (here but also in the rest of the country) are: good spices and tea for a real steal; excellent quality coconut oil; nice textiles and branded items right out of the factory for a fraction of their price.

-One of the reaons that makes Nuwara Eliya one of the places to visit in Sri Lanka is the Victorian style architecture, a good example of which can be found in the Oatlands by Jetwing hotel, a small boutique hotel that only has 4 lovely, cozy rooms located in a picturesque cottage.
-The adjacent St. Andrew’s is a larger hotel, which gorgeous interiors.
+One of the reasons that makes Nuwara Eliya one of the places to visit in Sri Lanka is the Victorian style architecture, a good example of which can be found in the Oatlands by Jetwing hotel, a small boutique hotel that only has 4 lovely, cozy rooms located in a picturesque cottage.
+Check here for current rates and here for reviews

 How to get to Nuwara Eliya

-Nuwara Eliya can be easily reached by bus from Kandy (the ride lasts about 3 hours).
+Nuwara Eliya can be easily reached by bus from Kandy (the ride lasts about 3 hours) or from Colombo (book your ride here).
 Alternatively, Nanu Oya railway station is at around 9 km from Nuwara Eliya and connected to Kandy and Ella.
 Although trains are incredibly slow in Sri Lanka, the scenery is so beautiful that getting the train across the Hill Country may well be one of the best things to do in Sri Lanka.

 At around 45 minutes drive from the more famous Ella, Wellawaya hardly makes the list of places to visit in Sri Lanka.
-Diana and I ended up there as we decided to skip Yala National Park (which, on the other hand, is thought to be among the best tourist attractions in Sri Lanka).
-We wanted to get off the beaten path, and we surely did.
+I ended up there as I decided to skip Yala National Park.
+I wanted to get off the beaten path, and I surely did.

 Wellawaya is a fabulous destination to enjoy all the nicest things to do in Sri Lanka.
 Nature is fantastic here, with some gorgeous waterfalls (we visited Elle Wala); a hardly known Buddhist temple carved in the rock, called Buduruwagala; lots of wildlife, including flying squirrels and owls; and a lovely rural community.